forgemedia-llc/perfmatters/readme.txt

 Check out our [documentation](https://perfmatters.io/docs/) for more information on how to use Perfmatters.

 == Changelog ==

+= 2.3.8 - 01.07.2025 =
+* Added a REST API exception for SureForms.
+* Added a UI button to cancel the current database optimization process.
+* Added built-in delay JS exclusion for document.write for compatibility.
+* Updated background processing library to the latest version (1.4.0).
+* Fixed an issue where some deliberate redirect requests were not being allowed to access the hidden login URL.
+* Fixed an issue where the database optimization process was not starting correctly in some cases.
+* Fixed a missing anchor link pointing to the license tab in our plugin settings UI.

 = 2.3.7 - 01.01.2025 =
 * Added additional CSS background image inline styles to account for backgrounds set on pseudo-elements of children inside the targeted container.